dask/dask-gateway/docs/source/install-jobqueue.rst

 themselves without needing to contact an admin for support.

-This can be done by exposing an option for Python environment in :data:`c.DaskGateway.cluster_manager_options`.
+This can be done by exposing an option for Python environment in :data:`c.Backend.cluster_options`.
 Exposing cluster options is discussed in detail in :doc:`cluster-options` - here we'll only provide a short example of one way of accomplishing this.
 Please see :doc:`cluster-options` for more information.